Click to Skip Ahead

 Does Pet Insurance Cover Flying?

 No, pet insurance does not cover flying.
 You can purchase certain types of travel insurance with portions of the policy that cover pets.
-Travel insurance will help reimburse you in case something goes wrong with your trip.
+Travel insurance will help reimburse you if something goes wrong with your trip.
 Not all travel insurance covers pets, though.
-You will have to find a specific policy that will cover travel issues related to your dog and ensure that it will work for international trips.
+You must find a specific policy covering travel issues related to your dog and ensure that it will work for international trips.

 How to Prepare Your Dog for an International Trip

-Prepping your dog for an international trip is important.
+Prepping your dog for an international trip is essential.
 Flying can be scary or stressful for dogs.
 Some international flights can last hours, and dogs will remain confined for the duration.
-You should consider these tips for preparing your dog before taking them on an international flight.
+You should consider these tips when preparing your dog before taking them on an international flight.

-• Ensure that your dog is healthy and can endure a potentially long flight.
+- Ensure that your dog is healthy and can endure a long flight.

-International flying can be a lot of fun with a dog, but it can also be quite pricey.
-A long international trip can cost hundreds, or even thousands, of dollars for your dog alone.
+International flying can be a lot of fun with a dog, but it can also be pricey.
+An extended international trip can cost hundreds or even thousands of dollars more if you bring your dog.
 Canines need health certificates, vaccines, a plane ticket, and a proper carrier.
 You also have to be prepared for lodging costs and potential disruptions.
 Being prepared is paramount before flying internationally with your dog.

 Featured Image Credit: Monika Wisniewska, Shutterstock